neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 iterationBy: na
 includedInSite: true
 approvedBy: na
-comment: todo this page uses a mix of image locations static as per best practice and local >> fix this
+comment: todo this page uses a mix of image locations static as per best practice and local >> fix this >> note relocated images to follow step
 ---

 import Tabs from '@theme/Tabs';